synapsecns/synapse-contracts/contracts/vault/Bridge.md

 - `token`: bridged token.
 - `amount`: total amount bridged, including bridge fee, in `token` decimals precision.
 - `fee`: bridge fee, in `token` decimals precision.
-- `isMint`: refers to whether tokens needs to be minted or withdrawn by `Vault`.
 - `swapParams`: [valid](#valid-swapparams) parameters for swapping token into bridge token on **destination chain**, if needed.
 Otherwise, it's [empty](#empty-swapparams).
   - `minAmountOut`: minimum amount of bridge token to receive after swap on **destination chain**, otherwise user **will receive bridge token**.
     > If bridge token on **destination chain** is `WGAS`, it will be automatically unwrapped and sent as native chain `GAS`.